younesszaim/Text-Generation-M2-ECO-STAT-TSE/README.md

 ![0_glH5Eo3QaA9x1_uF](https://user-images.githubusercontent.com/25570567/103687151-19b35480-4f90-11eb-8a83-0805006cc962.png)

-Next,using our **generate_text()** function to  generate some new recipes, we set the temperature for prediction loop to **0.2** as the lower the temperature, the more coherent, the result.
+Next,using our **generate_text()** function to  generate some new recipes, we set the temperature for prediction loop to **0.2** as the lower the temperature, the more coherent the result is.\
+And last but not least,this model provided good results.
+However, the training was extremely time consuming and we had to optimize our parameters to get a result.
+Indeed, the training to have a good result would have taken at least 3 days which was impossible.
+Therefore, we had to settle for parameters that only gave unusable results which is why we cannot provide any statistics on our results and on our model.

 ### Building a Text Generator Web App :